 Building a social media audience takes time.
-To get anyone to notice you, you have to remain noticeable for a long period.
-You are competing with literally billions of other voices online, so you have to work at standing out.
-Therefore you need to post regularly so that people see you and what you are saying, and begin to care that you exist at all.
+To get anyone to notice you, you must remain noticeable for a long time.
+You are competing with billions of other voices online, so you have to stand out.
+Therefore you need to post regularly so that people see you and what you are saying and begin to care that you exist.

 By posting regularly, I mean both frequently and at the same time each week.
 Using a social media scheduling tool such as Buffer or StatusBrew is a good idea.
 You should try and work out the best times to post and work out a schedule so you always post at these times.

-Working out the best times to post starts off with common sense (eg if you’re a teacher then you should post when school finishes), and ends with analysing the success of your tweets at different times on different days.
+Working out the best times to post starts with common sense (eg if you’re a teacher, then you should post when school finishes) and ends with analysing the success of your tweets at different times on different days.
 Depending on your audience, the best times to post vary greatly.
 Make a spreadsheet of your tweets, and write down how they do.
 You’ll soon see a trend in engagement.

 Combing both scheduling and ‘live posting’ will make your social media feeds much more interesting to your followers.

 4. Be a part of the ecosystem